hashgraph/guardian/README.md

       GUARDIAN_ENV="testupgrading"
    ```

-   in this case the configuration is stored in the file named: `./configs/.env.testupgrading.guardian.system` again update the variables OPERATOR_ID and OPERATOR_KEY using your testnet account.
+   In this case the configuration is stored in the file named: `./configs/.env.testupgrading.guardian.system` again update the variables OPERATOR_ID and OPERATOR_KEY using your testnet account.

    ```plaintext
    OPERATOR_ID="..."